Teodoro Perez "Concierto"

 AVAILABILITY: In Stock

 The "Concierto" is the first all French-polished model in the Perez line, and displays the same amazing attention to detail and craftsmanship that is found in all the guitars from this maker.
 The Concierto has a sound quality that is all its own, although still deeply rooted in the powerful Madrid style.
 Well-rounded, deep basses and glowing trebles give this guitar a voice that is simply intoxicating, and the great playability is typical of Perez.
-This particular guitar is built with a rare set of Indian rosewood that has some beautiful and dramatic patterning in the grain - very unusual for this wood but simply a marvel to look at.
 This is another tremendous concert guitar from the Perez shop, and a great value for a guitar of this caliber.

 Luthier Bio: Teodoro Perez